Jitender-Shah/Target-SQL-Business-Case/README.md

 ## 📩 Contact

-For queries or collaboration, feel free to connect on [LinkedIn]([https://linkedin.com](https://www.linkedin.com/in/jitender-shah-88913a243/) or reach out via email.
+For queries or collaboration, feel free to connect on [LinkedIn](https://linkedin.com/in/jitender-shah-88913a243)

 ---